 Get to know your debt

 Up until now you have probably been completely ignoring your debt.
-Out of site out of mind right?
+Out of sight out of mind right?
 While it might seem incredibly overwhelming to sit down and stare your debt in the face, it is a crucial part of overcoming your debt stress.
-Let’s get organized.
-Gather a piece of paper and a pen, your wallet or purse, any statements or documents you have handy and if you have access to a computer, log in to your internet banking.
+Let’s get organised.
+You’ll need:

 Call your Creditors

 Many financial institutions offer hardship arrangements.
-If you are struggling to repay your debt, you can ask your financial institution for some leeway.
+If you are in debt stress and struggling to make repayments, you can ask your financial institution for some leeway.
 Sometimes your creditor will freeze or reduce the interest payments for a few months to help you get back on track.
 They might also extend the payment deadlines, giving you more time to get your money together.

 Create a budget

-But not like you think.
-I’m not going to tell you to make your way down your new debt list and repay each debt by throwing every cent you have at it.
-If it was that easy, you would’ve done it by now.
-Debt stress can spiral out of control because money controls so much of our lives.
+Debt stress can spiral out of control because money drives so much of our lives.
 You need money to pay rent, buy food, keep clean and presentable, get to and from your job and everything in between.
 These necessities should come first.

 You are now positioned to deal with your debt once and for all.
-If your debt is over $10,000 you are eligible for a number of permanent debt relief solutions.
-Things like an informal Debt Agreement, a Debtstroyer Agreement and a Part 9 Debt Agreement can all permanently reduce your debt, freeze your interest and give you time to repay your debts in conditions that suit you.
+Things like a Debtstroyer Agreement and a Part 9 Debt Agreement can permanently reduce your debt, freeze your interest and give you time to repay your debts in conditions that suit you.

-You can negotiate these agreements with your creditors yourself, or you can use the services of professional debt negotiators, like Debt Rescue.
 As soon as you employ our services we go in to act on your behalf.
-The harassing phone calls will cease, the creditors will get off your back and your debt repayments will be reduced to an affordable regular repayment over 5 years.
-If you wish to discuss your options with Debt Rescue right now, call 1800 00 3328.
+The harassing phone calls will cease, the creditors will get off your back and your debt repayments will be reduced to an affordable regular repayment.
+If you wish to discuss your options with Debt Rescue call right now on 1800 00 3328.